frankyeh/UNet-Studio-Website/doc/how_to_acquire_dmri.md

 ## Current Trend in Diffusion MRI Acquisitions

-Multi-shell acquisition is currently the most popular choice for "beyond-DTI" analysis that utilizes multiple diffusion sensitizations (b-values).
+Multi-shell acquisition is currently the most popular choice for "beyond-DTI" acquisition.
 The HCP-style multishell acquisition sample has three b-value at 90-90-90 directions.
-However, the protocol has several issues:
+However, the protocol has two major issues:

 - Sub-optimal sampling scheme: